BSc (Hons) Agricultural Business Management (Placement Year)

 Course content

-We are currently finalising the information for courses offered for 2023 entry.
-Full details and programme specifications will be available in early 2023.
 You will develop your knowledge through a number of different classes and assessments which will give you a wide range of academic experiences.
 In your fourth year you will complete a research project which will give you an opportunity to study in-depth a subject of specific interest or of direct relevance to your future employment.

 Across the programme Employability Standards are built into every module.
 These are designed in consultation with employers, so you will always be able to see the relevance of what you are studying to your future career.